canariecaf/docker-cds-core/README.md

 Open browser and point to: **http://localhost**
 If everthing is fine you should see the default Service Discovery Page with your aggregate

+## Known limitations

+- WAYF filename extension must be '.ds'
+  * If you want a different file name termination a specific regex needs to be applied in your ds.conf.template file and currently requires another container.
+This may be adjusted in future versions, but for now, this is a limitation that exists.
+If you resolve the technique for ANY regex to be applied, it will be considered as a feature enhancement in future versions